 • RTD, City of Arvada, and AURA have a joint vision of a high-quality, mixed-use property.

 The long term benefits this project brings to the taxing entities far exceed the one-time receipt if the property sold at its appraised value.
-The following represents the estimated financial impact from this development through the end of the 2034*:
+Additionally, 38 percent of the project is open space including a park, plaza, streetscape, trees, shrubs, flower pots, and lighting to enhance the pedestrian experience.

 In addition to a lengthy list of site and infrastructure improvements, a new streetscape featuring wide sidewalks with trees, flower pots, benches, and distinct signage will link a pedestrian walkway between the development and Olde Town.